The Literal Sale, Literally

 Every so often we realtors have the task of selling a property that has some, shall we say, "limitations".
 From a six lane highway opposite your bedroom window to backyard sinkholes, there are some things that scream "caveat emptor" and make finding a buyer very challenging.
 Some properties I've been asked to sell fall into the "challenging" but sellable category.
 The key to selling a "challenge" is to come up with a clever advertising campaign and tackle the limitation literally.
 And, it's the right thing to do so that the seller and realtor will be operating in the spirit of full disclosure.

-For those of you who have been reading my Innovative Space Ad Column in the Globe and Mail these past 17 years, here are a couple of past real-life examples: We listed a semi-detached house that, along with it's attached neighbour (and many others in the neighbourhood), was built on landfill over what was once Garrison Creek.
+We listed a semi-detached house that, along with its attached neighbour (and many others in the neighbourhood), was built on landfill over what was once Garrison Creek.
 The property was so tippy that an egg wouldn't sit on the counter without rolling off.
 Until the owner and the neighbour agree to knock down the attached houses, they will forever be stuck living on the tipping point.
 However, by converting the house into two apartments, it would command a reasonable rent from university students who find the tilt amusing (for a year, at least).
 As a result, it wouldn't be a bad income property for the money.

-What was my ad?
+What was our ad?

 CASH COW!